kazuyabr/ninety9cents/README.md

-			Create the (empty) app, start a GitHub repository and create the database and models SAT - Get basic controllers and views in place including all page links SUN - Get basic auction creation and bid functionality working MON - Build in all remaining findamental features and checks TUE -
+			Create the (empty) app, start a GitHub repository and create the database and models SAT - Get basic controllers and views in place including all page links SUN - Get basic auction creation and bid functionality working MON - Build in all remaining fundamental features and checks TUE - Scheduling
 WED - Initial deployment
 			Styling - use SASS?
 THU - Extension(s)